2023 Prize: Odran Bonnet, Guillaume Chapelle, Alain Trannoy, Etienne Wasmer, winners

 The 2015 laureate: Xavier GABAIX, Professor at New York University, singled out by the IMF as one of the top 25 most promising economists

-A graduate of the Paris École Normale Supérieure and of Harvard University, Xavier Gabaix is currently Professor at New York University’s Stern School of Business, having previously taught at the Massachussets Institute of Technology.
+A graduate of the Paris École Normale Supérieure and of Harvard University, Xavier Gabaix was in 2015 Professor at New York University’s Stern School of Business, having previously taught at the Massachussets Institute of Technology.
 He has already been awarded several scientific prizes for economics.

 The 2015 Maurice Allais Prize has been awarded to him for his article entitled “A sparsity-based model of bounded rationality”, published in 2014 in The Quarterly Journal of Economics, which could be called the crowning achievement of his research into the limited attention economy.
 His model submits that the individual will seek his maximal interest while taking account of only a part of the data which a rational individual (in the strong sense of neo-classical theory) would consider, and it makes it possible to establish the respective degrees of attention at which certain data, but not others, will be taken into account.